Visuals on film.

 tech, and life.

 Film photographer and writer exploring the interplay between architecture, nature, and everyday human movement.
-Based between analog frames and digital words.

 Selected Work